‘A Whole of Institution Approach to Health & Wellbeing’

 The Higher Education Authority held the second health and wellbeing conference ‘A Whole of Institution Approach to Health and Wellbeing’ on June 5th at The Clayton Hotel Cardiff Lane.
 The conference brought together staff across the higher education sector working on the implementation of the HEA Healthy Campus Charter and Framework and the National Student Mental Health and Suicide Prevention Framework.

 Experts in campus health & wellbeing, mental health, health promotion and suicide prevention shared insights and provided guidance on effective implementation of these frameworks.
-Keynote speakers included Professor Mark Dooris, Emeritus Professor in Health & Sustainability at the University of Central and Professor Barbara Dooley, Dean of Graduate Studies and Professor of Psychology at University College Dublin.
+Keynote speakers included Professor Mark Dooris, Emeritus Professor in Health & Sustainability at the University of Central Lancashire and Professor Barbara Dooley, Dean of Graduate Studies and Professor of Psychology at University College Dublin.

 Over 100 people attended including staff and student representatives from public and private higher education institutions, as well as representatives from the HEA Student and Staff Health and Wellbeing Advisory Group and colleagues from the Department of Health and the Health Service Executive.